I beg to move,

 I also pay tribute to CHAS—Children’s Hospices Across Scotland.
 It is a charity that provides the only hospice services in Scotland for children and young people with life-shortening conditions for which there is no known cure.
 It runs two children’s hospices—Rachel House in Kinross and Robin House in Balloch—as well as a home care service.
 It supports 415 families across Scotland, but can currently provide support for only one in three families who require it.
 I am delighted to support CHAS by taking part in the great Scottish run next month.

-I very much echo Together for Short Lives in its letter to the Prime Minister—I do not know whether it has been answered yet—calling for a national strategy on children’s palliative care and for quite rightly pointing out that the system needs to be a bit more joined up.
-We cannot have parents who have experienced the loss of a child having to have that same conversation over and again.
+I very much echo Together for Short Lives in its letter to the Prime Minister—I do not know whether it has been answered yet—calling a national strategy on children’s palliative care and for quite rightly pointing out that the system needs to be a bit more joined up.
+We cannot have parents who have experienced the loss of a child having to have that same conversation over and over again.
 I think any national strategy could tease some of that out.

 One issue that I had not planned to touch on is burial fees—it is more pertinent to Scotland, so I hope the House will indulge me for a few moments.
 I appreciate that it is a very difficult topic, but there are inconsistent burial fees across Scotland.
 I am ashamed to say that my local authority of Glasgow is the most expensive for burying children.
 It costs £637 for the burial of a child aged between seven and 15 and £426 for those aged one to five.
 We have 32 local authorities in Scotland and some do not charge at all.
 As with many of the points made by the hon.
 Member for East Renfrewshire, the burying of a child is an incredibly difficult time for some families, and we need to move away from burial fees.
 I join him in calling on all 32 local authorities to scrap these outrageous charges.